junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas rushes up, manifesting his angel blade into the palm.
 Two more demons crowd into the room, both taking the form of the saloon ladies, another two wait in the hallway.

-He swings the blade at the one possesses the bartender, the demon smirks harshly, "Careful, don't want to hurt the old sir in here, he's still awake."
+He swings the blade at the one possessing the poor bartender, the demon smirks harshly, "Careful, don't want to hurt the old sir in here, he's still awake."
 The eyes of the demon flash back to human for a second, the bartender looks at him in frantic confusion and panic, and then they switch back to demon's black eyes.

 Fighting the demons while trying to not harm the human vessels is like disarming a bomb that is tied to a beating heart.